 “I have to tell you how I start my every day,” the school district’s superintendent, Gregory Adkins, said to begin the start of the town hall meeting.
 “It’s a part of my normal ritual, [I say] a prayer for the safety and security of our students.
 We have over 96,000 kids in our district and bringing them to and from school is an enormous undertaking.”

 Adkins said school bus safety is a community issue, and by working together, the will be able to come up with better solutions on school bus stop safety.
-While SDLC is making steps now to make the stops safer, many community members expressed at the meeting that the efforts weren’t enough.
+While SDLC is taking steps now to make the stops safer, many community members expressed at the meeting that the efforts weren’t enough.
 They are taking measures into their own hands.

 Benches for our Babes